 If you'd like to remove this branding (because a sponsor requires it, for example), purchase a license, which includes many other benefits besides splash screen removal.

 If your game is popular, people will snatch it and upload it to other sites, causing you to give others ad revenue off your game without your permission.

 This can be deterred through site locking, a feature that prevents the game from starting if it's hosted on a different domain from any on a "whitelist" that you create.

-2) Fill in the sites that you want the game to work on.
-If you have multiple, put a comma between them (the space does not matter either way).
+Fill in the sites that you want the game to work on.
+If you have multiple, put a comma between them.
+Do not insert any white space.